Get the kit — A$297

 Month 8–12 Await Commission decision, set up service bookings, begin accepting participants

 If you are reading this in April 2026 and need SIL registration by July 2026, this timeline is compressed.
-The SIL Rescue Kit can reduce your policy development from months to days, but you still need to complete the audit process — and that takes time that cannot be shortened.
+The Complete SIL Kit can reduce your policy development from months to days, but you still need to complete the audit process — and that takes time that cannot be shortened.

 Starting an NDIS business is not simple, but it is achievable.
 Thousands of small providers across Australia have done it.
 The key is preparation — choose your structure carefully, get your documentation right the first time, invest in proper insurance, and give yourself enough lead time for the audit process.
 Your participants deserve a provider who got the foundations right from day one.